lexzor/pwa3-mod/README.md

 ## Pwn Adventure 3: Pwnie Island Modding

-This project provides a framework for modding the original game.
+This project is intended to provides a framework for modding the original game.
+It has been created in educational purpose to improve reverse engineering and C++ skills.
 Currently, only the **Windows version** is supported.

 ---